 XVIII.
-And be it further enacted, That no British registered Ship shall be suffered to depart any Port in the United Kingdom, or any British Possession in any Part of the World (whether with a Cargo or in Ballast,) unless duly navigated: Provided always, that any British Ships, trading between places in America, may be navigated by British Negroes; and that Ships trading Eastwards of the Cape of Good Hope, within the Limits of the East India Company's Charter, may be navigated by Lascars, or other Natives of Countries within those Limits.
+And be it further enacted, That no British registered Ship shall British Ship not to be suffered to depart any Port in the United Kingdom, or any British Post without British Crew, session in any Part of the World (whether with a Cargo or in Ballast,) except British Neunless duly navigated: Provided always, that any British Ships, trading Lascars in India, between Places in America, may be navigated by British Negroes; and that Ships trading Eastward of the Cape of Good Hope, within the Limits of the East India Company's Charter, may be navigated by Lascars, or other Natives of Countries within those Limits.